jamsch/expo-speech-recognition/README.md

 const recognition = new ExpoSpeechRecognition();

 recognition.lang = "en-US";
-recognition.interimResults = true;
+// [Default: false] Note for iOS: final results are only available after speech recognition has stopped recognition.interimResults = true;
 recognition.maxAlternatives = 1;
-// [Default: false] Continuous recognition recognition.continuous = true;
+// [Default: false] Continuous recognition.
+Note: if false on iOS, recognition will run until no speech is detected for 3 seconds recognition.continuous = true;

 // Custom (non-web) properties

 // Short custom phrases that are unique to your app recognition.contextualStrings = ["Carlsen", "Nepomniachtchi", "Praggnanandhaa"];
-// [Default: false] Prevent device from sending audio over the network recognition.requiresOnDeviceRecognition = true;
+// [Default: false] Prevent device from sending audio over the network.
+Only enabled if the device supports it. recognition.requiresOnDeviceRecognition = true;
-// [Default: false] Include punctuation in the recognition results recognition.addsPunctuation = true;
+// [Default: false] Include punctuation in the recognition results.
+This applies to full stops and commas. recognition.addsPunctuation = true;

-// Assign an event listener (note: overwrites all event listeners) recognition.onstart = (event) => console.log("started!");
+// Assign an event listener (note: this overwrites all event listeners) recognition.onstart = (event) => console.log("started!");
 recognition.onend = (event) => console.log("ended!");
 recognition.onresult = (event) => {